any-docs/css/content/guides/text_decoration/text_shadows/index.md

 ### Horizontal offset

-The first {{cssxref("length")}} in the value of `text-shadow` represents the horizontal offset of the shadow relative to the original text.
+The first `length` in the value of `text-shadow` represents the horizontal offset of the shadow relative to the original text.
 Positive values move the shadow to the right, while negative values move it to the left.
 A value of `0` is a common valid value.

 In this example, the different `text-shadow` declarations differ only in their horizontal offsets.
 The first `<length>` value moves the shadow to the left (`-30px`) or to the right (`30px`).